Kong/docs.konghq.com/app/_hub/kong-inc/upstream-oauth/overview/_index.md

 ## Caching

 The Upstream OAuth plugin caches tokens returned by the IdP.
-Cache entries expire based on the `expires_in` indicated by the IdP in the response to the token endpoint.
+Cached entries expire based on the `expires_in` indicated by the IdP in the response to the token endpoint.

 Tokens are cached using a hash of all values configured under the [`config.oauth`](/hub/kong-inc/upstream-oauth/configuration/#config-oauth) key.
 This means that if two instances of the plugin (for example, configured on different routes and services) use identical values under the `config.oauth` section,